sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [ColdFusion](https://www.youtube.com/user/coldfustion/videos) : Past, present, and future of technology
 - [CrashCourse](https://www.youtube.com/user/crashcourse/videos) : small courses on various subjects
 - [Every Frame a Painting](https://www.youtube.com/user/everyframeapainting/videos) : High quality analysis of films and filmmaking
-- [How to live for long time ?](http://www.bbc.com/future/story/20170601-the-secret-to-a-long-and-healthy-life-eat-less) : The secret of longevity
 - [National Geographic](https://www.youtube.com/user/NationalGeographic/videos) : High volume of high quality content from all over the world
 - [r/ProgrammerHumor](https://www.reddit.com/r/ProgrammerHumor/) : Subreddit dedicated to exactly what it sounds like
 - [Reddit the front page of the internet](https://www.reddit.com) : Where free time goes to die